 Enrolled students are expected to complete all assigned coursework, take all examinations, attend class regularly, and submit all required work by the end of the session.

-No part of the coursework may be continued beyond the close of the course unless prearranged by the student and the faculty.
+No part of the coursework may be continued beyond the close of the course unless prearranged by the student and the instructor.

 The work of all students at UCLA is reported in terms of grades.
 Instructors are required to assign a final grade for each student enrolled in a course.

-Courses taken on a P/NP or S/U basis might not count toward graduation requirements.
-Please be sure to consult your school before taking courses on the P/NP or S/U basis.
+Courses taken for P/NP or S/U might not count toward graduation requirements.
+Please be sure to consult an academic adviser before taking courses on the P/NP or S/U basis.

 |Friday of Week 4 (Session A: July 19, Session C: August 30)|